mohamuhsin/foodies-app/README.md

 ### 14. Added Loading Page:
 > Added loading page using the reserved loading.js which can be accessed by a page which is loading data.

+### 15.Using Suspense & Streamed Responses For Granular Loading State Management:
+> Used granular loading state management together with state for handling loading states for individual components or sections of a page rather than for the entire application or page.